Book with Confidence: Enjoy peace of mind — your 20% deposit is fully refundable up to 60 days before departure. See terms & conditions.

 Day 1: Pienza

 Arrive in Pienza, the purest Renaissance town in Tuscany, and feel its charm right away.
-Meet the Cicloposse team for a personalized bike fitting, then set out on an optional warm-up ride to Bagno Vignoni.
+Meet our team for a personalized bike fitting, then set out on an optional warm-up ride to Bagno Vignoni.
 This ancient village, known for its Roman thermal waters, invites you to explore its unique square built around a steaming stone pool.

 As the sun dips, wander Pienza’s cobbled streets, admire sweeping views over Val d’Orcia, and settle into La Bandita Townhouse.
 The evening unfolds with Tuscan flavors, warm hospitality, and the excitement of starting a cycling journey through some of Italy’s most enchanting landscapes.